come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 A relevant experiment here is to use
 [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance#Benefits).
-In OpenZeppelin we couldn't implement an architecture based on composition because the high gas costs.
-That is one of the reasons we are now hard at work on [zeppelin_os](https://zeppelinos.org/), expect exciting news very soon!
+In OpenZeppelin we couldn't implement an architecture based on composition because of the high gas costs implied, especially during deployment.
+That is one of the reasons we are now hard at work on [zeppelin_os](https://zeppelinos.org/), which minimizes deployment costs by helping you use libraries that are already on-chain.
+Expect exciting news very soon!

 Thanks a lot to [Ale](https://github.com/ajsantander) and [Alejo](https://github.com/fiiiu), who worked on these new contracts and helped